ABOUT US, Who we are and What we do

 VICE PRESIDENT

-The Vice President, is an advocate for those people with HIV lived experiences in Black communities.
+The Vice President, is an advocate for those people living with HIV/Aids, they curry lived experiences in Black communities.

 Joshua Khamala